lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

 Usage
 ------
 To open a new tab in firefox press the plus button on the right of the tab bar or press :kbd:`Control + t`.
-To close a tab press the button with an x on the right side of the tab or press :kbd:`Control +W`.
+To close a tab press the button with an :guilabel:`x` on the right side of the tab or press :kbd:`Control +W`.
 To Open a new window in browsing press :kbd:`Control +N`.
 To view your browsing history press the hamburger menu :menuselection:`Library --> History` or press :kbd:`Control +H`.
 To view your downloaded files press the button that looks like three stacked books with a fourth leaning over :menuselection:`--> Downloads`.

 To go back to a previous page in firefox press the button pointing to the left or press :kbd:`Alt + Left arrow`.
 To open the page you were previously at in a new tab middle click the back button.
 To go forward to a page you have visited before but have now gone back from press the button with the arrow pointing to the right or :kbd:`Alt + Right arrow`.
 Middle click on the forward button to open the page you went back from in a new tab.
 To download a file directly to your local disk right click :menuselection:`Save Link As` file as and then you will get a dialog box to show where to save it.